tommeagher/pycar14/README.md

 ###Schedule for the day
 9 a.m. - 9:30 a.m.
 [Introduction](http://bit.ly/intropycar14) **[TOM]**

-Quick intros:
+* Who are you, what do you do, what do you want to learn?
-Who are you, what do you do, what do you want to learn?
+* What will we learn:
-What will we learn:
+* what can i do with it?
-what can i do with it?
+* The goal of the day is to start to learn how to think about solving problems.

-The goal of the day is to start to learn how to think about solving problems.
+A [lightning dash](https://www.wakari.io/sharing/bundle/tommeagher/pycar14) through basic variables, types and functions.

 9:30 - 10:30 a.m.